AtticusDotOne/Documentation/glossary.md

 1. (legal) A statement of fact about a person, with which lends additional believability to the said person.
 Ex: *The expert witness's credentials clearly show his expertise on the subject of forensics.*
 1. (technical) A certificate claiming identity or role.
 Ex: *The log shows a user performing actions using administrator credentials.*

+**Credit**

+1. (legal) Believability or Reputation.
+1. (legal) A person's ability to make payments for obligations.
+1. (legal) Qualified and quantified approval from an institution to underwrite a garantee on behalf of a person.

 **Crime**